PalamaraLab/PrepareDecoding/README.md

 cd PrepareDecoding
 ```

+One can either compile the prepare decoding library or use `pip` to install the Python module.
+If installing via pip, switch to the source folder and run:

+    pip install .

+The python module is called `ASMCPrepareDecoding` ([see
+example](notebooks/PrepareDecoding.ipynb)).

+If you wish to install the library or the command line tool, continue to the
+next section.

 ### Installing dependencies

 The recommended way to install dependencies is to use the provided scripts, which use the [vcpkg](https://github.com/microsoft/vcpkg) submodule.